 This is the blog of the Archives and Special Collections of Amherst College.
 In the course of our daily work we often run across treasures and oddities in our collections that we want to share.
 We will use this space to feature both new acquisitions and materials that have been part of the collection for decades.
+This blog is intended to showcase the work of the staff of the Archives & Special Collections; we do not accept unsolicited submissions or other outside contributions.

 We are located on the A-Level of Robert Frost Library on the campus of Amherst College in Amherst, Mass.
 For more information about our holdings, consult our website: